mohamed-hussein11/Immunology-Courses/Immune-System-and-Failures-Specialization /01-Immunology-Innate-Immune-System/notes.md

 ### 🩸 Module 1: Components of the Innate Immune System
 - Overview of the main components of innate immunity
-- Role of **physical and chemical barriers** in preventing pathogen entry
+- Role of **anatomic and chemical barriers** in preventing pathogen entry
 - Key **protective mechanisms** that recognize and combat infections
 - Description of how the innate system distinguishes and eliminates pathogens
 - Understanding of **Toll-like receptors (TLRs)** and **cytokine signaling** as part of innate recognition